City Hall in San Francisco opened in 1915. It replaced the old City Hall building destroyed by the 1906 earthquake.

 The gold detailing is 23.5 karat gold leaf finish.

 The dome is just as amazing on the inside.
-There are many different decorations both inside and around it.
+There are many different details both inside and around it.

 The Roman columns that surround the dome allow light from windows to enter this area.
-The four round medallions around the dome were created by sculpture Henri Crenier.
+The four round medallions around the dome were created by sculptor Henri Crenier.